 What’s one of the most generous benefits available to retirees?
 That’s easy.
 It’s Social Security spousal benefits!
 These benefits are some of the most important, too.

 A recent Social Security report found that 2.3 million individuals received at least part of their benefit as a spouse of an entitled worker.
 Some of these spouses had benefits of their own, but were eligible to receive higher benefit because the spousal benefit amount was greater than their own benefit.
 Some of these individuals have never worked outside the home or paid Social Security tax.
 They have no benefit of their own and rely exclusively on the Social Security spousal benefit available under their spouse’s work record.

 Let’s take a look at what it takes to qualify as well as what benefits you may receive as an eligible spouse.

 What Does it Take to Qualify?

-Unlike most rules related to Social Security, the rules for spousal benefit entitlement are pretty easy.
+Unlike most rules related to Social Security, the rules for the spousal benefit entitlement are pretty easy.